-1. Install a Smart Thermostat
+1. Try a Smart Thermostat

-3. Getting rid of Your Old, Inefficient HVAC Equipment
+3. Upgrading Your Worn-Down, Inefficient HVAC Equipment

 4. Use Energy-Efficient Air Filters